e11938258/experiment-reproduction-faster-k-means/README.md

 - python version not mentioned - 2 required
 - datasets not formatted easily - we modified the dataset
 	- birch space removal
+- not runnable with the latest p2 numpy version (1.16)

 ## TODO: